vk-cs/docs-public/docs/en/intro/billing/faq/faq.md

 [Bonuses](../concepts/balance#bonuses) in VK Cloud are spent on using cloud services and resources.
 One bonus is equal to one ruble.

 Bonuses are given for 60 days, after that they burn off.
-You can see the details of your expenses on the **Balance** page in your personal account.
+You can see the details of your expenses on the **Balance** page in your management console.

 <warn>